amsify42/jquery.amsify.suggestags/README.md

-timeout - It is for cancelling the request after given specific seconds, default is -1 minChars - It is the minimum chars types before the first ajax hit, default is 2 minChange - It recall the ajax based on the minimum percentage chars changed compared to the string passed in last ajax call, default is -1 type - It is type of method we pass, default is GET
+timeout - It is for cancelling the request after given specific seconds, default is -1 minChars - It is the minimum chars types before the first ajax hit, default is 2 minChange - It recall the ajax based on the minimum percentage chars changed compared to the string passed in last ajax call, default is -1 delay - It is the milliseconds time delay to call ajax for suggestions on text entered and wait, defult is 100 type - It is type of method we pass, default is GET
 ```
 **Note**: **success** and **complete** callbacks does not directly override the original ajax callbacks, rather it gets called after original ones are executed.